shmulib/CGLSP/README.md

 The CGLSP.py script contains the CGLSP solver class which solves an instance based on being provided a cost matrix for that instance.
 It works with any correctly structured cost matrix, but the command line interface specifically passes the instances for either cgl_17 or br17.

-I have written an instance parser (get_CGLSP_instance_cost_matrix method of the CGLSP class) to convert the raw CGLSP problem instances provided by the Spanish academic researchers into cost matrices that can be used by the CGLSP solver.
+I have written an instance parser (in src/instance_parser.py) to convert the raw CGLSP problem instances provided by the Spanish academic researchers into cost matrices that can be used by the CGLSP solver.

 By using the CGLSP.py script directly any of the CGLSP problem instances can be passed to the solver, but I haven't implemented the command line interface to provide this functionality yet, as the other instances cannot yet be solved to optimality and my intention with the current command line interface was for it to be as clean/readable as possible.

-I plan to update the command line interface to allow any instance to be selected, once I have implemented the solver improvements dicussed in the "Ideas for optimization algorithm improvement" section below.
+I plan to update the command line interface to allow any instance to be selected, once I have implemented the solver improvements dicussed in the ["Ideas for optimization algorithm improvement"](#ideas-for-optimization-algorithm-improvement) section below.

 ## Graph Theory Formulation and Branch and Bound Solution

 The CGLSP sequencing problem can be formulated as a graph theory optimization problem of finding a minimum cost Hamiltonian path on an incomplete asymmetric graph, or digraph.

-The details of this graph theoretic formulation and the description of the branch and bound algorithm this solver uses to solve it, can be found in the docs [here](docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md)
+The details of this graph theoretic formulation and the description of the branch and bound algorithm this solver uses to solve it, will shortly be able to be found in the docs [here](docs/CGLSP_graph_formulation_and_branch_and_bound_solution.md)

 ## Codebase Structure

 This repo implements a solver for the CGLSP sequencing problem.
-The structure of the codebase is described in the docs [here](docs/codebase_structure.md)
+The structure of the codebase will shortly be described in the docs [here](docs/codebase_structure.md)

 ## Results obtained used this solver